 How to Do a Dumbbell Pullover With Perfect Form

-- Holding a set of dumbbells, lay with your back flat on a bench or stability ball.
+- Holding a medium-to-heavy dumbbell, lay with your back flat on a bench or stability ball.

-- With your feet planted on the ground and your core engaged, extend your arms to the sky, holding the dumbbells together above your chest.
+- With your feet planted on the ground and your core engaged, extend your arms to the sky, cupping the dumbbell with both hands above your chest.